JosephMumo/alx-low_level_programming/0x00-hello_world/README.md

-C program to print usinf the printf function
+a C program that prints the size of the various computers it has been run on